innovations-on-gmbh/cdk-iamuserwithaccesskey/API.md

 ### IamUserWithAccessKey <a name="cdk-iamuserwithaccesskey.IamUserWithAccessKey"></a>

-AN IAM User including an Access Key that will be stored in Secrets Manager.
+An IAM User including an Access Key that will be stored in Secrets Manager.

 #### Initializers <a name="cdk-iamuserwithaccesskey.IamUserWithAccessKey.Initializer"></a>